1973 oil crisis: Impact on southern Africa

 Even worse hit than South Africa was Rhodesia (modern Zimbabwe), where oil was already expensive as the white supremacist government of Rhodesia had been under United Nations sanctions since 1965, and thus the smugglers who sold Rhodesia oil charged a premium for their services.
 The premium charged by the "sanctions busters" such as Iran increased after the embargo, which threw the Rhodesian economy into recession.
 Despite the United Nations sanctions, Rhodesia was a major exporter of chrome, steel and tobacco with the United States exempting "strategical" Rhodesian products such as chrome from the sanctions.

 The global recession of 1973–1975 proved more effective than the United Nations in ending the global demand for Rhodesian products, which made the Rhodesian recession especially severe.
 Unlike South Africa, which had a sizable and long-standing white population, the white population of Rhodesia was much smaller and more recent.
-Rhodesia depended considerably more than South Africa on white immigration to provide enough soldiers for its army while most of the Rhodesian whites had only arrived in the 1950s and did not have very deep roots in the country.
-The "white flight" caused by the recession put the Rhodesian Army at a major disadvantage in its war against the black guerrillas.
-The war costed the Rhodesian government one million Rhodesian dollars per day by 1975, and the costs of the war threatened to bankrupt Rhodesia.
-In 1979, Rhodesia signed the Lancaster House Agreement, which led to majority rule in 1980.
+Rhodesia depended considerably more than South Africa on white immigration to provide enough soldiers for its army, while most of the Rhodesian whites had only arrived in the 1950s and did not have very deep roots in the country.

+The white flight caused by the recession put the Rhodesian Army at a major disadvantage in its war against the black guerrillas.
+The war cost the Rhodesian government one million Rhodesian dollars per day by 1975, and the costs of the war threatened to bankrupt Rhodesia.
+In 1979, Rhodesia signed the Lancaster House Agreement, which led to Black majority rule in 1980.